Scarafone/npm-packages/README.md

 ## Developing

-- All packages must have 80% test coverage or hire before being committed to main.
+- All packages must have 80% test coverage or higher before committing to the main branch.
 - All packages must start at version `0.0.1`